loredanacirstea/articles/articles/FromStackMachineToFunctionalMachine_Step3_HOFs.md

 ## Higher Order Functions (HOFs)

 HOFs are functions that handle other functions as input and/or output arguments.
-HOFs are the glue by which functional programming is made possible.
+HOFs make functional programming possible.

 We are building Taylor: a function/graph-based language, for dType - a decentralized type system.
-You can find out more about dType and Taylor from our [Solidity Summit presentation](https://youtu.be/XMCgL99noYY).
-With Taylor, types are recursively applied functions, based on a suit of "native" functions, implemented in a stack-based language, like Yul or WebAssembly.
+You can find out more about dType and Taylor from our [Solidity Summit presentation](https://youtu.be/XMCgL99noYY). **With Taylor, types are recursively applied functions, based on a suit of "native" functions, implemented in a stack-based language, like Yul or WebAssembly.**

 In order to create type definitions and casting functions, especially for various types of arrays, we needed HOFs such as `map`, `reduce`, `curry` (which transforms a function with multiple arguments into a curried function, at runtime).

-In this article we are exploring how HOFs can be implemented in a stack-based language.
-We will use Yul, but a similar approach can also be used for WebAssembly.
+**In this article we are exploring how HOFs can be implemented in a stack-based language.** We will use Yul, but a similar approach can also be used for WebAssembly.
 We will build upon the code that we created in the previous steps, using recursive apply and currying.

 ### Map & Curry